SaleemKamaludin/SaleemKamaludin.github.io/courses/math-1141-coursework-exam-2-hints.md

 # MATH 1141 Coursework Exam 2 Hints

-This page contains guidance, reminders, and practice questions for the upcoming Coursework Exam 2.
+This page contains some practice questions for the upcoming Coursework Exam 2.

 ## What to focus on
 - Row reduction and consistency of systems